TheSoftwareHouse/Kakunin/readme.md

 Feel free to contribute to this project!
 Just fork the code, make any updated and let us know!

+To create a pull requests:
+1. Create your own fork repository
+2*.
+Remember to add tests for a functionality that you implemented (functional and units)
+3. Create a pull request to `next` branch if it's a new feature... hotfixes to `master` (https://github.com/TheSoftwareHouse/Kakunin)
+4. Make sure that the build on Travis passed
+5. Wait for reviews! :)

 ---

 ### **Issues:**